liftwizard/liftwizard/docs/src/main/znai/configuration/json5-configuration.md

 ```

 `JsonConfigurationFactoryFactory` uses json5 syntax by default, using optional features in Jackson.
 So you'll still be able to include comments inside your configuration files.

-You'll have to convert production configuration files.
+After adding the bundle, you'll have to convert your configuration files to json5 and rename them.
 So `example.yml` becomes `example.json5`.
-You'll also have to convert configuration files used by `DropwizardAppRule` in tests.
+Configuration files used in `DropwizardAppRule` / `DropwizardAppExtension` tests must be converted as well.
 So `src/test/resources/test-example.yml` becomes `src/test/resources/test-example.json5`

+# Adding the dependency

 `JsonConfigurationFactoryFactory` lives in the `liftwizard-configuration-factory-json` module.